But I do nothing upon myself, and yet I am my own executioner. – John Donne

-2. Recreate Self-Sabotage Pattern from Beginning
+Step 2: Recreate Your Self-Sabotage Pattern

-Having completed step #1, you can now consciously recreate the self-sabotage pattern by outlining all the triggers and the associating behaviors that manifest as a result of these triggers.
+Having worked through the previous step, you should now be able to consciously recreate the self-sabotage pattern by outlining all the triggers and the associating behaviors that manifest as a result of these triggers.

-3. Identify Healthy Replacement Behavior
+Step 3: Identify a Healthy Replacement Behavior

 What are some reasons for making this change?